 June 19, 1962: Filming on Judy’s last film, I Could Go On Singing, hit a temporary snag while on location for retakes of some of the Canterbury scenes.
-The “Red Dean” of the school objected to the appearances of the kid extras in the school’s uniform.
-Apparently, this created an argument between the dean and the director, Ronald Neame.
+The “Red Dean” of the school objected to the appearance of the kid extras in the school’s uniform.
+This created an argument between the dean and the director, Ronald Neame.
 Things were worked out and shooting resumed.
 Read the clippings for the rather amusing quotes attributed to the dean.

 June 19, 1963: Judy’s a proud mama.
 No article, just this fun pic!

 June 19, 1964: The news, or rather the rumors, of Judy’s marriage (which didn’t happen) to Mark Herron was still news.
-Apparently, even Liza was quizzed about it.
+Even Liza was quizzed about it.

 June 19, 1968: Ad for Judy’s upcoming appearance at the Garden State Arts Center in Holmdel, New Jersey on June 25, 1968.